What is seed funding and how does it work?

 2. Corporate seed funds

-Many giants in the technology sector, such as Apple, Google, and Intel Back companies started with the seed fund.
-A corporate seed fund is a big source for these company’s startups.
-These companies, including other big companies, use the fund as a great source for their profit.
+Many giants in the technology sector, such as Apple, Google, and Intel Back, started with seed funding.
+A corporate seed fund is a big source for startups.
+These corporate funds are mixed funds from several big companies.
+They are a way to invest in newer and smaller companies to eventually make a profit.

 5. Angel investors

-Angel investors help businesses with capital funds whenever the startups have issues in growth in the early stages.
+Angel investors help businesses with capital funds whenever the startups have issues with growth in the early stages.
 Instead of ownership equity, the program offers capital.

 6. Personal Savings